PaperMC/PaperDocs/source/server/configuration.rst

 fix-items-merging-through-walls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: false
-* **description**: Whether item merges should be raytraced to prevent items
+* **description**: Whether items should be prevented from merging
-  merging through walls.
-Enabling this will incur a performance degradation.
+  through walls.
+Enabling this will incur a performance degradation.This is
-  This is only necessary when ``merge-radius.item`` (spigot.yml) is large
+  only necessary when ``merge-radius.item`` (spigot.yml) is large enough to
-  enough to merge items through walls.
+  merge items through walls.

 prevent-tnt-from-moving-in-water
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~